saintograph/journal/_posts/2020-05-25-remote-learning-strategies.md

 2* Set learning goals for the session and week.

-   * triathletes plan a season in advance by setting the training volume, duration and putting the schedul down in writing before committing to it.
+   * triathletes plan a season in advance by setting the training volume, duration and putting the schedule down in writing before committing to it.
 The same can be done for learning goals

 3* Don't stray